christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 What seems plausable is that the "Aryan hegemony" of the ancient world was not a monolith, but a network of interrelated clans (Saka, Sarmatian, Cimmerian, Parthian, etc.) who often fought for supremacy within the hegemony.
 For example, the "Persian" conquest by Cyrus was not a new empire but a coup d'état by one Scythian clan (the Achaemenids/Persians) against the ruling Scythian clan (the Medes).
 The "Greco-Persian Wars" were a civil war between the Western satrapy (Greece) and the Eastern core (Achaemenid Persia).
 So, in the "Jewish-Roman" Wars (who were Celtic Iudii Jupiter worshippers, unrelated to modern "jews") the Flavians did not put down a provincial revolt.
 They launched a blitzkrieg against the core Eastern administration, and this destroyed the Scythian steppe hegemony.
 The Flavian dynasty then, after defeating the Judean-Adiabenean forces in the Great War (66-74 AD, mislabeled the "First Jewish-Roman War"), took their primary political enemy, King Izates II, and rewrote his cult as pacifist allegory to subvert the people of his kingdom using the same Alexandian School formula they used in all their imperial cults.
 They also rewrote history to erase their Bosphoran origins.

 Roman emperor faces no longer appear on Bosphoran coins after emperor Titus.
 Roman emperors also stopped looking "Aryan"/Nordic after the Flavian empire.
 The Flavians were either Italic Shabbos Goyim or mixed with proto-Jews in the modern sense.

+The Flavians could have been mixed with proto-Jewish in the modern sense.
+The name Flavius could be connected to Shabbos, and then later to "Phlabios".

+By my count, 37 Roman and Byzantine emperors all bore the honorary title "Flavius" or "Phlabios" (https://en.wikipedia.org/wiki/Special:MobileDiff/1062698821)

+This is why they erased the Scythian origins of ancient civilizations and painted the Scythians as monstrous foreigners.

 Then the Church Fathers (4th-5th Centuries AD) and the Vatican played a big role in the deception.
 They made up the "Council of Nicaea".
 It never happened.
 There is no contemporary records that exist of the Council of Nicaea (325 AD).
 The Council of Nicaea mirrors the Mithraic Congress of 307 AD where Emperor Galerius declared Sol Invictus the official god of Rome.
 Constantine’s "conversion" was fabricated.
 He remained a Sol Invictus sun-worshipper until death—his coins never feature Christian symbols.
 His last coin (337 AD) depicts him as Sol Comitatus ("Sun Companion"), not Christ.
 The "Chi-Rho" symbol was a later interpolation by Eusebius, who forged Life of Constantine in the 5th century.
 The "Arian Controversy" was a fake debate to disguise the fact that early Christianity was a Roman imperial cult.
 Proof: The "Life of Constantine" by Eusebius was forged in the 5th century to retroactively justify Nicaea, and the Edict of Milan (313 AD) never mentions Jesus—only a vague "Divine Providence".
 Also, the Vatican's greatest forgery was the Donation of Constantine.
 The Vatican forged it in the 8th century to claim Rome.
 It was based on earlier forgeries by Eusebius (a Flavian propagandist).